 Are there hidden costs in free food tracker apps?

 Watch for three patterns.
-First, very low item caps that force a subscription within days (NoWaste caps the free tier at 6 lists).
+First, very low item caps that push you toward a subscription within days (NoWaste caps its free tier at 6 lists).
 Second, an account requirement and cloud storage — not strictly a cost, but you're handing over data.
 Third, ads in some smaller free apps.
 Of the four apps reviewed here, none show ads, but all except Fango require an account.
+Fango is the exception on account but is a paid subscription after its one-month free trial — so factor in £1.99/month or £19.99/year once the month ends.

 Which free food waste app doesn't require an account?

 Fango is the only food waste app in this comparison that works fully without an account, email or cloud sign-up.
-The free tier (20 items + 5 lifetime scans) is available immediately on install.
+The one-month free trial — every feature unlocked, no card needed — starts immediately on install.
 Fridgely, Kitche and NoWaste all require an account even on their free plans.